For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Get It Listed Everywhere Online

 Once you have your photos, video, property description, and 3D tour done, you'll want to place that content everywhere online.
 Start with your local MLS, as this is the most important place to list.
 Use a flat fee Realtor or ForSaleByOwner.com to get your property on the MLS.
-Then, make sure it is also on Zillow, Trulia, Facebook, and all of the major real estate portals.
+Then, ensure it is also on Zillow, Trulia, Facebook, and all the major real estate portals.

 I advise running targeted Facebook Ads to potential homebuyers in your area.
 Also, create a landing page for your listing and market your video all over YouTube, Instagram, and Facebook.
-Most for-sale-by-owner listings do a poor job of marketing, which is why the sales number and success rate of FSBOs are so low.
+Most for-sale-by-owner listings do a poor job of marketing, which is why FSBOs' sales number and success rate are so low.

 Track Your Online Marketing Progress